nens/threedi-docs/source/d_qgis_plugin.rst

 Introduction
 --------------
 3Di Toolbox is a QGIS plugin for working with 3Di models and netCDF results.
 For more information see `3Di Toolbox plug-in <https://github.com/nens/threedi-qgis-plugin/wiki>`_.
+The section below explains the use of the water balance tool.
+More subjects will be added soon.

 Water Balance Tool
 -------------------------

 The water balance tool can be used to calculate incoming and outgoing flows in (part of) your model and visualize the volumes of these flows in graphs.

+.. _waterbalanceactivate:

 Activating the water balance tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~